bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 Brexit is not just a series of accidental shambles with large and long term negative consequences.
 It comes with an internal logic driven by ideology.
-The ideology is fundamentally flawed and that will lead to it's eventual failure.
+The ideology is fundamentally flawed and that will lead to its eventual failure.

 Theoretically, one can argue about the merits of UK leaving EU on a purely rational merit.
 But the Brexit is driven instead by a right-wing ideology with